skeswa/denim/README.md

 my_mut_car.make = "Toyota"; // 👍
 ```

-All Esper structs can be shallow cloned with `.fork`.
-Therafter, the shallow
+All Esper structs can be shallow cloned with `fork`.
+This useful when a field
-clone can be mutated by having the `mut` keyword in front of the expression.
+inside an immutable `struct` value should change.

 ```rust
 let my_car = Car {